Orcadebug/AER_Production/apps/aer-desktop-simple/README.md

 1. Click **⚙️ Settings** in the app
 2. Enter your Aer API token (format: `aer_xxxxx`)
+3. Click "Generate New Key" to create your encryption key (save it if using multiple devices)
-3. Optionally change the API URL (default: `https://aercarbon.com`)
+4. Optionally change the API URL (default: `https://aercarbon.com`)
-4. Toggle "Auto-extract text from screenshots" if needed
+5. Toggle "Auto-extract text from screenshots" if needed
-5. Click **Save**
+6. Click **Save**

 ## Usage